-Mostly my content will be about this great hobby of ours.
-"Ham Radio".
-I will post my current projects and 2m, 70cm repeater site info when time permits.
+Mostly my content will be about this great hobby of ours called "Ham Radio"!
+This site will be my current projects, 2m and 70cm repeater site info when time permits.

 >PREPPER FREQS INFO<